3xistentialcrisis/Password/README.md

  1. ac - Create a New Password Locker Account
  2. lg - Login to your Password Locker Account
  3. du - Display All User Accounts
+ 4. nc - Create New Credential
+ 5. gp - Generate New Password

 # Technologies Used
 This application was built through Python3.8